jaumard/trailpack-passport/README.md

   onUserLogged: (app, user) => {
       return Promise.resolve(user)
   },
-  //Optional: can be used to merge data from the oAuth/ oAuth2 profile and the default username user.
+  //Optional: can be used to merge data from the oAuth / oAuth2 profile and the default user properties.
   mergeThirdPartyProfile: (user, profile) => {
     console.log(profile)
     var mergedProfile = {